Can You Use Pool Algaecide in Pond? Safety & Alternatives

 System Balance

-3. Ensure adequate filtration: Your filter should process the entire pond volume at least once every 2 hours
+3. Ensure adequate filtration: Your filter should process the entire pond volume at least once every 1-2 hours, with slower rates often acceptable for lightly stocked ponds

 Emergency Pond Algae Treatment